-Cardinals, DH Matt Adams agree to $2.8 million contract
+Cardinals, 1B Matt Adams agree to $2.8 million contract

 ST. LOUIS (AP) -- The Cardinals and first baseman Matt Adams agreed to a $2.8 million, one-year deal Thursday to avoid arbitration, though his role remains unclear with Matt Carpenter taking over his everyday job.

 Adams, who made $1.65 million last season, has been shopped this offseason but could also give St. Louis a power bat off the bench.
-The left-handed hitting Adams is a career .284 hitter against right-handed pitching, so he offers an intriguing option in a platoon role.
+The left-handed hitting Adams is a career .284 hitter against right-handed pitching, so he offers an option in a platoon role.

 That route could also keep him healthy: He's spent time on the disabled list the past few seasons with everything from oblique and calf injuries to a torn quadriceps.